redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.questions.md

 - `<datatable>`

-/// type=SS, answer=[5]
+/// type=SS, answer=[4]

 What is a `<tbody>` element?

-- It creates the header per column in the table.
+- It creates the table header of the HTML table.

-- It contains the table data per cell of the column.

 - It is used to group footer content in an HTML table.